SantiagoMorais/Gympass-clone/README.md

 - [x] It should be able to get the profile of a logged user;
 - [x] It should be able to get the number of check-ins made by the logged user;
 - [x] It should be able for the user get his check-in history;
-- [ ] It should be able for the user search close gyms;
+- [x] It should be able for the user search close gyms at most 10km;
 - [x] It should be able for the user search gyms by its name;
 - [x] It should be able for the user to check-in into a gym;
 - [ ] It should be able to validate the user check-in;